dodoas/stringjsx/README.md

 // import the library:
 import h from 'lhtml';

-// tell babel to transpile JSX to h() calls:
+// tell babel (or whatever compiler) to transpile JSX to h() calls:
 /** @jsx h */

 // now render JSX to an HTML string!